segmentio/segment-docs/src/personas/sql-traits.md

 The result set is capped at 10 million rows.

-### How often are you querying the customer's data warehouse?
+### How often does Segment query the customer's data warehouse?

 Segment queries the data warehouse every 12 hours by default, but can query up to hourly.
-[Contact us](https://segment.com/help/contact/) if you need more customizable schedules.
+[Contact us](https://segment.com/help/contact/) for customized schedules.

 ### What identifiers can I use to query a list?

 You can currently query based on `email`, `user_id` or `anonymous_id`.
 If Segment doesn't locate a match based on the chosen identifier, it creates a new profile.
 See more below.

-### Can you use SQL traits to create users in Segment?
+### Can I use SQL Traits to create users in Segment?
 Or do SQL Traits only append Traits to existing users?

 Yes.
 The Personas engine sends an `identify` call if there is no match between the identifier you chose and an existing record.
 When this happens, Segment creates a new user profile.
 (This identify call happens in the back-end, and doesn't show up in your Debugger.)